antmicro/topwrap/docs/source/developers_guide/style.md

 nox -s lint
 ```

-This runs `isort`, `black`, `flake8` and `codespell` and fixes almost all formatting and linting problems automatically, but a small minority has to be fixed by hand (e.g. unused imports).
+This runs `isort`, `black`, `flake8` and `codespell` and fixes almost all formatting and linting problems automatically, but a small minority of problems have to be fixed by hand (e.g. unused imports).

 :::{note}
-To reuse current virtual environment and avoid long installation time use `-R` option:
+To reuse the current virtual environment and avoid long installation times use the `-R` option:

 ```bash
 nox -R -s lint